PhilStedman/Crisp_Takehome/README.md

 ```

 ### Configuration file criteria
-The external configuration file allows a user to change the default **Unit** value from its default value of "kg" to some other value.
+The external configuration file allows a user to change the **Unit** value from its default value of "kg" to some other value.
 It also allows to change the **Quantity** value from its default *BigDecimal* type to an *Integer* type.
 This can be achieved by specifying a quantity value of either "int" or "integer" (case insensitive).

-Sample config.ini file:
+Sample config.ini file (order, unit and quantity should all be lower-cased):
 ```
 [order]
 unit = lbs